FFmpeg/FFV1/ffv1.md

 #### Range Non Binary Values

 To encode scalar integers, it would be possible to encode each bit separately and use the past bits as context.
-However, that would mean 255 contexts per 8-bit Symbol, that is not only a waste of memory but also requires more past data to reach a reasonably good estimate of the probabilities.
-Alternatively, assuming a Laplacian distribution and only dealing with its variance and mean (as in Huffman coding) would also be possible, however, for maximum flexibility and simplicity, the chosen method uses a single Symbol to encode if a number is 0, and if not, encodes the number using its exponent, mantissa, and sign.
+However, that would mean 255 contexts per 8-bit symbol, that is not only a waste of memory but also requires more past data to reach a reasonably good estimate of the probabilities.
+Alternatively, assuming a Laplacian distribution and only dealing with its variance and mean (as in Huffman coding) would also be possible, however, for maximum flexibility and simplicity, the chosen method uses a single symbol to encode if a number is 0, and if not, encodes the number using its exponent, mantissa, and sign.
 The exact contexts used are best described by [@figureRangeNonBinaryValueExample].

 ```c
 int get_symbol(RangeCoder *c, uint8_t *state, int is_signed) {